 Instant Pot Rice Pudding Recipe FAQ

-If your rice pudding is mushy, it's likely that your rice have overcooked and absorbed too much water.
+If your rice pudding is mushy, it's likely that you either overcooked it, or used too much water.

 Instant Pot Rice Pudding